Category Archives: Predators

 Ladybug Larvae in the Garden

-The good – I found the ladybug eggs on my honeysuckle which is infested with aphids.
-The bad – I found the larvae hatching out on my hackberry tree – they might attack my small American Snout larvae, so I … Continue reading
+The bad – I found the larvae hatching out on my hackberry tree – they might attack my small American Snout larvae, so I moved them over to the honeysuckle.

 Filed under Predators